A

 Sea Otters

 Some types of sea otters, like those found off the California coast, do not eat fish.
 However, others do, like those found in Alaska.
 They hunt with their sense of touch, using their whiskers and paws to hunt for fish, shellfish, and other treats.
 They may dive down to the ocean floor to hunt and then return to the surface to eat.
 Even when they find a good kill, they can store it in a pouch to find even more.
-They must eat 25% of their body weight every day, which is a lot of fish and crab!
+They must eat 25% of their body weight every day — a remarkable amount of fish and crab.
 They can hold their breath for up to five minutes, which is enough time to nab an arctic char snack.

 Polar Bears